Professional Dancer

 You mentiioned having been in work with nudity.
 Pls elaborate?

-Asked by AFF about 13 years ago
+Asked by AFF over 13 years ago

 While I was studying at a dance festival, the group of people I was working with, was asked to do an underwater/dance photo shoot with a fairly famous photographer from LA.
 She wanted us to be naked.
 After rehearsals though, the project fell through.
 But let me make this clear.
 I only do projects with nudity IF and only if there is a purpose and a direct correlation between the nudity and the integrity of the dance work.
 Many choreographers now have nudity in their work for shock value, to be "artistic".
 I'm sorry, but walking out on the stage naked and reading from a book while you eat an apple isn't dance.